 Advanced Clinical Assessment

-(3) Advanced assessment theories of and recent research into the etiology and psychopathology of social variance.
+Advanced assessment theories of and recent research into the etiology and psychopathology of social variance.
 Emphasis on developing differential diagnostic skills and holistic assessment from a strengths perspective.
-Prerequisite: Advanced-year status.
+Prerequisite: Advanced-year status or permission of instructor.
 Fall